HMS Phoebe (43): Far East

 In March 1944, Phoebe was allocated for service with the Eastern Fleet, and was refitted at Alexandria to equip her for the fighter direction role.
 She arrived at Trincomalee, Ceylon on 2 June.
-Phoebe was involved in strike operations against the Andaman Islands, Sabang in Northern Sumatra and the Nicobar Islands.
+On 25 July 1944, Phoebe took part in Operation Crimson, an attack against Sabang in Northern Sumatra, with Phoebe escorting the carriers and as they launched air strikes against airfields, with Phoebe then shelling shore targets.
+From 15 to 19 October 1944, Phoebe took part in Operation Millet, a series of attacks against targets in the Nicobar Islands, intended to divert Japanese attention from the American landings in the Philippines, with the cruiser escorting Victorious and Indomitable.

 In January 1945, she was switched to supporting amphibious operations in Burma and was engaged in actions against Akyab, Ramree Island off the Arakan Coast, and Cheduba Island.
 From April to May 1945, Phoebe was involved in the amphibious assault on Rangoon as part of the East Indies Fleet's 21st Aircraft Carrier Squadron.

 Post war

 After VJ-Day, Phoebe returned home for refitting and spent five years in the peacetime Mediterranean Fleet.
 In early 1948, the cruiser took elements of Royal Marines 40 Commando to Haifa, to assist in the British withdrawal from Mandatory Palestine.
 On 30 June Phoebe embarked the last GOC Palestine and rearguard troops, as the evacuation was completed.
 After a period in reserve she was sold for scrap in 1956.